Conditions of carriage

 (c) If a person claiming the baggage is unable to produce the baggage check and identify the baggage by means of a baggage (identification) tag, Carrier will deliver the baggage to such person only on condition that he establishes, to Carrier's satisfaction, his right thereto, and if required by Carrier, such person shall furnish adequate security to indemnify Carrier for any loss, damage or expense which may be incurred by Carrier as a result of such delivery.

 (d) Acceptance of baggage by the bearer of the baggage check without complaint at the time of delivery is prima facie evidence that the baggage has been delivered in good condition and in accordance with the contract of carriage.
 Should a Passenger notice that the baggage is damaged, then he/she must file a claim immediately, i.e., before leaving the arrival terminal, and, at the latest, within seven days from the date of receipt of the baggage.

 Para.
 10. Animals.

-(b) If accepted as baggage, the animal, together with its container and food carried, shall not be included in the free baggage allowance of the passenger but constitute excess baggage, for which the passenger shall pay the applicable rate.
+(b) If accepted as baggage, the animal, together with its container and food carried, shall not be included in the free baggage allowance of the Passenger, but rather, will constitute excess baggage, for which the Passenger shall pay the applicable rate.
 Carrier shall be entitled to reject any container which does not comply with the requirements set out in Carrier’s Regulations, and require that the Passenger provide a compliant container before the animal is accepted as baggage.